KermitXeno/ResIN_MRI/README.md

 # ResIN
-ResIN is a custom deep learning architecture that aims to aid in alzheimers diagnostics by giving healthcare providers a tool for pointed analysis of specific sections of the brain, allow faster and more accurate diagnostics to occur, and provide visualazations of possible alzaheimers hot spots in MRI scans.
+ResIN is a custom deep learning architecture that aims to aid in alzheimers diagnostics by giving healthcare providers a tool for pointed analysis of specific sections of the brain, allow accurate diagnostics in said areas and, provide visualazations of possible physical indicators of Alzheimer's in MRI scans.

-ResIN is research informed and employs custom implementations of modern machine learning techniques such as:
+ResIN employs custom implementations of modern machine learning techniques such as:
 - Stochastic depth
 - Drop Block
 - Squeeze and exitation